stephan-klein/supersonic/docs/tooling/push-notifications/ios/index.md

 ### Step 3: Selecting a Push Notification provider

 Finally, you need to use the exported certificate with a backend service that will actually send the push notifications.
-For simple local push notifications, please read the [Testing with the Pushmeup gem](TODO) guide.
+For simple local push notifications, please read the [Testing Push Notifications](/tooling/push-notifications/testing-push-notifications/) guide.

 There are also third-party push notification provider that provide their own guides for setup: